Betty: An Automatic Differentiation Library for Multilevel Optimization: Experiments

 \section{Experiments}

-To showcase the general applicability of \textsc{Betty}, we (re-)implement three MLO benchmark tasks: 1) differentiable neural architecture search~\cite{liu2018darts}, 2) data reweighting for the class imbalance problem~\cite{shu2019meta}, and 3) domain adaptation for a pretraining/finetuning framework~\cite{raghu2021meta}.
-Furthermore, we analyze the effect of different best-response Jacobian algorithms on test accuracy and memory efficiency for the ``data reweighting for class imbalance'' task.
-All of our experiments are conducted with one NVIDIA RTX 2080 Ti, and computational costs are reported in terms of GPU memory usage and wall time.
+To showcase the general applicability of \textsc{Betty}, we implement three MLO benchmarks with varying complexities and scales: data reweighting for class imbalance (Sec.~\ref{sec:datareweighting}), correcting and reweighting corrupted labels (Sec.~\ref{sec:correctingandreweighting}), and domain adaptation for a pretraining/finetuning framework (Sec.~\ref{domainadaptation}).
+Furthermore, we analyze the effect of different best-response Jacobian algorithms and system features by reporting GPU memory usage and training wall time.
+Last but not least, in the Appendix, we include an additional MLO benchmark experiment on differentiable neural architecture search (Appendix~\ref{sec:differentiablenas}), code examples (Appendix~\ref{sec:code_example}), training details such as hyperparameters (Appendix~\ref{sec:experiment_details}), analyses on various algorithmic and systems design choices (Appendix~\ref{sec:design_choice} and \ref{sec:system_support_appendix}).